saivamshi4121/QRify/docs/GOOGLE_SEO_IMPLEMENTATION.md

 ---

-**Your QRify SaaS is now fully optimized for Google Search Engine indexing and ready for production deployment! 🚀**
+**Your Qrezo SaaS is now fully optimized for Google Search Engine indexing and ready for production deployment! 🚀**